irena-flextool/flextool/docs/how_to.md

 - Do not use `bind_within_period` if you are not using full periods or its multiples as the `rolling_jump` in the dispatch model, otherwise you might cause an infeasible problem.
 - Do not use `bind_within_solve`

+The recommended storage parameters with nested solves are:
+- `storage_start_end_method`: *fix_start*
+- `storage_solve_horizon_method`: *fix_quantity*
+- `storage_state_start` and `storage_state_reference_value`: use the same value

+This way the start and end states of the system are the same.
+Each end of the horizon (not the output) has that value as well, which keeps the model from emptying the storages at the end of the roll.
+In the dispatch solve, the fixed storage value from the storage solve overrides the horizon end value if a conflict exist.

 How to create the three lower information solve types for investment and storage solves discussed above?

 To create a lower resolution (longer timesteps) solve: